smithaagarwal/lm-code-react-hooks-api-calls-disney/docs/activity_4.md

 👉 Try to take the approaches discussed in order to change how you utilise the context hook and implement the **updateFavourites** in a manner you can access via the context.

-👉 If you get this far make sure to git commit and push.
+👉 If you get this far make sure to git commit and push!

+💡 For those wanting more and to see a slightly different approach to the one shown in the video, see the [note](./note.md)!!

 ## Congratulations for making it this far! 🙌 🔥

-You can put your feet up and relax, you deserve it!
-However, the learning never stops 😅

-If you feel like another challenge... an extension activity can be found here: [Extension](./activity_6.md).
+🧢 Re-cap:

+- You have successfully hooked up your application to a real API call using fetch and the useEffect hook
+- You are successfully toggling between favourite Disney characters and some other less favourite ones
+- You have created some shared state using the useContext hook

+Great job!

+You are now at the grand finale!

+Time to put all this learning into practice!

+[Finale](./activity_5.md).
 You can do it! 🙌 💪 🧠

-💡 For those wanting more and to see a slightly different approach to the one shown in the video, see the [note](./note.md)!!

 ## Sample code files - for if you get stuck!